tunewriter/rental-booking-manager/README.md

 	In the overview sheet you can see the summed total price of the month split in delivery and pick up and also how much has been paid.
 ### Inventory
 You can add new items on the inventory sheet.
 Setting an unit price is optional but helpful for automatical price calculation.
 	Be careful when changing the order since this could necessitate adaptions in the code base.
-(Todo: code shouldn't be dependent from the order of the inventory)
 	Setting the max quantity is necessary if you want to use the availability calculator on this item.

 ## Screenshots